 Mr. Maurice writes that remarks made by current FCC Commissioner Ajit Pai after the ruling noting that “the 2015 order was overreaching and unlawfully expanded the scope of TCPA risk . . . hopefully reflect that any TCPA rulemaking under Commissioner Pai will provide needed clarity and guidance and put to an end the disturbingly ambiguous guidance that has plagued the TCPA for too long.”

 In “Massachusetts Court Rules in Favor of Passive Debt Buyers,” Mr. Maurice explains a recent holding by the Massachusetts Supreme Judicial Court in Dorrian v.
 LVNV Funding, LLC that passive debt buyers are not required to obtain a state license when all aspects of debt collection activities are handled by a third party.

 The ruling was a win for the debt buying industry.
 It was bolstered by an amicus brief filed by RMA International on behalf of LVNV, supporting the company’s appeal seeking reversal of the lower court’s decision.

-In the brief, which was written by Mr. Maurice and Maurice Wutscher’s Brady Hermann, RMA noted its long-standing work with the Massachusetts Division of Banks and Attorney General concerning the regulation of debt buyers.
+In the brief, which was written by Maurice Wutscher attorneys including Mr. Maurice, RMA noted its long-standing work with the Massachusetts Division of Banks and Attorney General concerning the regulation of debt buyers.